-3. Try black pepper
+3. Try black pepper for anxiety

 Many cannabis enthusiasts swear by black pepper or peppercorns to help reduce the anxiety that can result from enjoying too much.
 Many users report they either ingest or smell pepper to help calm anxiety.
 It turns out there’s some science behind the anecdotal evidence.

 Dr. Ethan Russo, a board-certified neurologist, psychopharmacology researcher, and Director of Research and Development of the International Cannabis and Cannabinoids Institute who has studied the effects of black pepper and cannabis, told MEL Magazine that specific terpenes in peppercorn can help “tame the intoxicating effects of THC.”